sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     > **Note**: In order to compile Xamarin.iOS projects, you will need a Mac agent running on a Mac machine.
 Every time you open the solution, you will be prompted to connect to your Mac agent - since you won't have one for this workshop, you can just close the dialog.

-    You should see 8 projects in the solution:
+1. You should see 8 projects in the solution.

     ![Xamarin Projects in the Solution](Images/vs-solution-explorer.png "Xamarin Projects in the Solution")

     _Xamarin Projects in the Solution_

 1. Click **Build->Build Solution** to build the solution.
-(You can also use `ctrl-shift-b` or `F6` depending on your Visual Studio Settings).
+(You can also use **Ctrl+Shift+B** or **F6** depending on your Visual Studio Settings).
 The build should fail.
 The error message will indicate that the project is too large and requires business or higher license.

     ![Build failure requiring Xamarin Business Edition](Images/vs-xamarin-requires-business.png "Build failure requiring Xamarin Business Edition")